 Former journalist Katherine Ryder launched Maven 3 years ago after seeing the how difficult it could be for new mothers to access healthcare whilst juggling their own needs and the dozens of doctor visits that even the healthiest of small children can require.
 Maven connects patients and medical professionals through video chat and private messaging, giving women access to a one stop health shop from their phone or tablet.
 They can even provide prescriptions, meaning you no longer have to squeeze an Ob-gyn appointment in over your lunch break or take time off work to get your hands on birth control.
 The whole platform is female centric and takes in to consideration the unique nuances of women's health, giving access to breastfeeding experts and mental health practitioners, alongside it’s impressive list of doctors.
 Since launching in 2015, Maven has served over 100,000 patients and its membership continues to increase by the month.
 They are now creating specialist platforms including Maven Campus aimed at college students and Maven Maternity, which focuses on helping women returning to work after having children.

 Here at Elvie, our founder Tania Boler, has always been a passionate advocate for women’s health, spending many years working for the UN and for charities across the world, focused on issues such as HIV.
 However, it wasn’t until having her own children that she became acutely aware of the health issues affecting new mothers and the limited range of clunky, outdated tools available to help them.
 Wanting to be part of a solution, Tania launched Elvie Trainer in 2015, a Kegel exercise device that specialises in assisting women with pelvic floor exercises through all stages of life.
 Tania and the team at Elvie were driven to breaking down the stigma surrounding postpartum health.
 Now, with clients including Gwyneth Paltrow and January Jones, Elvie has succeeded in not only making pelvic floor trainers socially acceptable, but positively Instagrammable.
 In the southern hemisphere, Kegel exercisers are also seeing a spike in popularity, thanks in no small part to Queensland based pelvic floor Physiotherapist Fiona Rogers.
 Fiona, together with her husband Craig, is the owner of Pelvic Floor Exercise, an online one stop shop for all your Kegel needs - including a wide range of wearables, expert advice and training courses.
-Earlier this year, Elvie revolutionised another archaic femtech design and expanded their range with a silent, hands free breast pump.
+Earlier this year, Elvie revolutionised another archaic femtech design and expanded their range with a hands free breast pump.
 With most modern breast pumps still resembling the cumbersome cattle milking machines they were originally modelled on, Tania saw the need for a more versatile and empowering way for mothers to express.
 The pump, which launched in September 2018, is small enough to fit in a nursing bra and completely wireless, meaning moms can get on with daily life whilst still expressing for their baby.